adainrivers/nw-tradingpost-price-extractor/README.md

 - Scan as many pages / orders you want (you might have problems when you scroll down, try to aim it right, whatever that means)
 - Hit the Export Prices button and save the json file.

-## What is this gaming.tools shared price database?

-It's an attempt to create a public item prices database, if there are enough contributors and interest.
-So, thank you for your contribution in advance.

 ## Credits
 - https://github.com/CptWesley, author of https://github.com/CptWesley/NewWorldMinimap for inspiration and for the beautiful https://github.com/CptWesley/TesserNet library.